 One of the goals of VAST4 is to eliminate the practice of using the MediaFile node to deliver executable code (usually VPAID).
 To achieve this goal, the AdVerifications Node and the InteractiveCreativeFile were added in VAST 4, so that executable code for measurement and for interactivity could be delivered separately from the MediaFile.
-Open Measurement is the planned replacement of VPAID for verification/measurement use cases, and the working group is developing a replacement for VPAID focused on interactivity.
+VPAID is being replaced by OMID for verification/measurement and SIMID for interactivity.
 (Refer to http://bit.ly/videoAdVision for more information).

+However, adoption of new protocols require time and so there will be a transition period where VPAID remains in use.
 With VAST 4.1, the working group has also deprecated the "apiFramework" attribute on the MediaFile node, which enables the delivery of VPAID.

-However, at the time of release of VAST 4.1, Open Measurement does not cover the VPAID use case for Brand Safety/Blocking.
-Also, the interactivity focused replacement for VPAID has not been released.
-For these reasons, as well as general adoption times for new protocols, there will be a transition period where VPAID remains in use.
-During the transition period, VAST 4.1 tags will likely have both the AdVerifications node for Open Measurement, alongside a VPAID MediaFile element.
+During the transition period, VAST 4.2 tags will likely have both the AdVerifications node for Open Measurement, alongside a VPAID MediaFile element.